maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>İstenmeyen %s adrese imzalama yapıldı.</translation>

 YES
-The Turkish translation does not accurately reflect the original meaning.
-The source means that the signer returned or echoed back an unexpected address (address %s).
-The translation implies "an unwanted address was signed," which alters the meaning and introduces confusion.
+The translation reverses the agent and context.
+The original means the signer *returned* an unexpected address, not that signing was performed to an unwanted address.
+"Echoed" should be translated as "yansıttı" or "geri verdi", meaning the signer *responded with* the address.

 Correct translation:
-İmzacı beklenmeyen adres %s'i geri gönderdi.
+İmzalayıcı beklenmeyen bir adres (%s) geri verdi.
 ```

 ```
         <source>Signer returned error: %s</source>
         <translation>%s İmzayıcı hatası tekrarı.</translation>

 YES
-The translation incorrectly places the format specifier %s at the start, which should correspond to the error message in the source.
-Also, the phrase "İmzayıcı hatası tekrarı." is ungrammatical and unnatural in Turkish.
-A more accurate and natural translation would be:
+The translation is incorrect. "%s İmzayıcı hatası tekrarı." does not accurately convey "Signer returned error: %s" and the word "tekrarı" (repetition) is inappropriate here.
+The format specifier "%s" should also be retained in the correct position.

+Correct translation:
-"İmzayıcı hata döndürdü: %s"
+İmzacı hata döndürdü: %s
 ```

 ```
         <source>This is the transaction fee you will pay if you send a transaction.</source>
         <translation>-paytxfee çok yüksek bir değere ayarlanmış!
 Bu, işlemi gönderirseniz ödeyeceğiniz işlem ücretidir.</translation>

 YES
-The translation adds extra information not present in the source ("-paytxfee çok yüksek bir değere ayarlanmış!"), which could confuse the user.
-Also, the source is a single neutral sentence, but the translation includes an exclamation and a warning not in the original text.
-Furthermore, the sentence structure could be smoother.
+The Turkish translation adds information ("-paytxfee çok yüksek bir değere ayarlanmış!") that is not in the original English string, making it inaccurate.
+The translation should only render the given sentence.

 Correct translation:
-"Bu, bir işlem gönderirseniz ödeyeceğiniz işlem ücretidir."
+Bu, bir işlem gönderirseniz ödeyeceğiniz işlem ücretidir.
 ```

 ```
         <source>Error: Could not add watchonly tx %s to watchonly wallet</source>
         <translation>Hata: Sadece izleme %s cüzdanı. tx izleme cüzdanına eklenemedi</translation>

 YES
-The translation is awkward and partially incorrect.
-It breaks the phrase unnaturally and mistranslates parts of it.
-The original means "Error: Could not add watch-only transaction %s to watch-only wallet."
-A correct and fluent Turkish translation would be:
-"Hata: İzleme işlemi %s, sadece izleme cüzdanına eklenemedi."
+The Turkish translation is problematic.
+It is not grammatically correct, and the structure is unclear.
+The phrase "Sadece izleme %s cüzdanı. tx izleme cüzdanına eklenemedi" is not natural in Turkish and does not reflect the source content accurately.
+Additionally, the format specifier %s is placed awkwardly.

+Correct translation:
+Hata: Sadece izlenen tx %s, sadece izlenen cüzdana eklenemedi
 ```
 </details>

+Number of issues: 43.